-Issue 17-July 10, 2012 This bulletin from the Cooperative Extension Plant Health Clinic (Plant Disease Clinic) is an electronic update about diseases and other problems observed in our lab each month.
-Input from everybody interested in plants is welcome and appreciated.
-Turf by Terea Stetina Take-all patch, caused by the fungus Gaeumannomyces graminis var. graminis, is a serious disease of St. Augustine grass and can also cause problems in bermudagrass, Zovsia, and bent grass.
+Photo by Samantha Roberson, University of Arkansas Cooperative Extension Turf by Terea Stetina patch, Take-all caused by the fungus Gaeumannomyces graminis var. graminis, is a serious disease of St. Augustine grass and can also cause problems in bermudagrass, Zoysia, and bent grass.
 Infection and disease development occurs when soils are cool (between 55°F and 65°F) and wet.
-Symptoms become evident in mid-spring to early summer when temperatures are high and grass is drought-stressed.
-Initial symptoms are the yellowing of the leaves and a darkening of roots.
+Symptoms become evident in mid-spring to early summer when temperatures are high, and grass is Initial symptoms are the drought-stressed. yellowing of the leaves and a darkening of roots.
 Infected plants wilt and die, forming orange-tan patches of dead grass with gray-green borders.
-Patches are usually circular due to the radial growth of the fungus, and are approximately 8 to 24 inches in diameter.
+Patches are usually circular due to the radial growth of the fungus and are approximately 8 to 24 inches in diameter.
 Brown fungal hyphae can be observed on the stolons using a hand lens.
 Turf becomes thin as roots, nodes, and stolons become infected and plants decline.
 Infected stolons may be separated from severely rotted roots easily pulled from the ground.
-Symptom development is greatest under high stress conditions which include lawns with a high sand content, compacted soil, a pH above 6.5, potassium/phosphorus deficiency, or a thick thatch layer.
+Symptom development is greatest under high stress conditions which include lawns with a high sand content, compacted soil, pH above 6.5, potassium/phosphorus а deficiency, or a thick thatch layer.
 In severe cases, patches may coalesce forming large, irregular patches of dying turf.
 Take-all patch can be distinguished from brown patch by the darkened appearance of infected roots and stolons.
-Leaves of plants infected with brown patch are easily separated from the plant, while roots and stolons remain healthy in appearance.
+Leaves of plants infected with brown patch are easily separated from the plant, while stolons roots and remain healthy in appearance.
 All creeping bent grass varieties are susceptible to take-all patch infection.
 However, Take-all patch occurs less frequently on bent grass stands which are more than ten years old.
 A naturally complex soil microbial environment may suppress the disease in a phenomenon known as take-all decline.
-Control efforts should include both cultural and chemical methods, and are more cost-effective when concentrated on problem areas. - Core to improve drainage and root zone aerification. - Irrigation to reduce drought stress.
+Control efforts should include both cultural and chemical methods and are more cost-effective when concentrated on problem areas. - Core to improve drainage and root zone aerification. - Irrigation to reduce drought stress. - De-thatch when thatch layer is thicker than 0.5 inches. - Acidification of the soil with ammonium sulfate or manganese sulfate to achieve optimum pH of 6.0-6.5. - Avoid high doses of nitrogen and use a balanced fertilizer.

-- De-thatch when thatch layer is thicker than 0.5 inches. - Acidification of the soil with ammonium sulfate or manganese sulfate to achieve optimum pH of 6.0-6.5. - Avoid high doses of nitrogen and use a balanced fertilizer. - Apply two applications of fungicides 28 days apart in mid-spring and early fall when the fungus is most active.
-Heritage, Rubigan, Eagle, Insignia, Disarm, and Torque are labeled for Take-all patch in Arkansas.
+Apply two applications of fungicides 28 days apart in mid-spring and early fall when the fungus is most active.
+Heritage, Eagle, Insignia, Disarm, and Torque are labeled for Take-all patch in Arkansas.
 Maxide Disease Killer, Ortho Lawn Disease Control, Monterey Fungi-Fighter, Bayer Advanced Fungus Control for Lawns, and Bonide Fung-onil Lawn Disease Control are available to homeowners.
-Take all patch - Zoysia Gaeumannomyces graminis var. graminis
+Turf Take-All Patch- Gaeumannomyces graminis var. graminis

-Terea Stetina, University of Arkansas Plant Pathology Graduate
+Photo by Terea Stetina, University of Arkansas Cooperative Extension

-Sherrie Smith
+Turf Take-All Patch-

-Take all patch -St. Augustine Gaeumannomyces graminis var. graminis
+Gaeumannomyces graminis var. graminis

-Sherrie Smith, University of Arkansas Cooperative Extension Take all patch (hyphopodia)-Zoysia Gaeumannomyces graminis var. graminis
+Photo by Terea Stetina, University of Arkansas Cooperative Extension

+Turf Take-All Patch hyphopodia-

+Gaeumannomyces graminis var. graminis